Top Ten Corporate Criminals Alumni

 Since 2001, Global Exchange has compiled a list of some of the worst corporations based on human rights violations.
-Below are the "alums" or past corporations whose actions have qualified them for our list.
-Read our most recent list.
+Below are corporations from earlier lists, or alumni of the Top 10 Corporate Criminals list.

 CEO: James Owens

 Contact the Corporation:

 Abuses: contracting with known violators of human rights, enabling house demolition, supplying equipment that kills Palestinian civilians and American peace activists

 For years, the Caterpillar Company has provided Israel with the bulldozers used to destroy Palestinian homes.
 Despite worldwide condemnation, Caterpillar has refused to end their corporate participation house demolition by cutting off sales of specially modified D9 and D10 bulldozers to the Israeli military.